harshilkotadia777/MMR-Pathfinder/README.md

 1.  **Graph Representation:** The Mumbai Metro network is modeled as a graph, where each station is a **node** and each connection between stations is an **edge**.
 The `constants.ts` file contains this data.
 2.  **Edge Weighting:** The "cost" (or weight) of traversing an edge is calculated using the Haversine formula for geographical distance.
 A small penalty is added for interchanges to favor routes with fewer line changes.
-3.  **Pathfinding:** When a user requests a route, **Slime Mold Algorithm** is executed on the graph to find the path with the lowest cumulative cost from the start node to the end node.
+3.  **Pathfinding:** When a user requests a route, **Dijkstra's algorithm** is executed on the graph to find the path with the lowest cumulative cost from the start node to the end node.
 For multi-stop routes, the algorithm is run sequentially for each segment of the journey.
 4.  **Map Rendering:** The Leaflet.js library is used to render the map tiles, draw the metro lines, and place markers for each station.
 The calculated route is then visualized as an animated polyline on the map.

 ---